Summary

 Brain tumour symptoms

-Symptoms depend on where the tumour is in the brain or spinal cord, and how quickly it is growing.
+Symptoms depend on where the tumour is in the brain or spinal cord, its size and how slowly or quickly it is growing.

 Brain tumours can increase pressure inside the skull, which can lead to general symptoms including: